- Text Size +

 Life inside the ship was a time chamber.
 Some of the only consistent breaks in monotony was the small android and the messy auburn-haired woman watching movies together.
 Most of the time, Ina just talks about her favorite books and authors to her maid.
 Even if Dasa had no idea what Ina was rambling about, she still listened without fail.

-While suffering from writer's block, Ina decided to break out her muse maker.
-Heading straight to the kitchen, she reached up into the cupboard.
+Despite her recent trip across the universe, all the reviews of her old material and speaking to several unsuspecting aliens, the young woman still had writer's block.
+As a last resort, Ina decided to break out her muse maker.
+Heading straight to the kitchen, she reached into the upper cupboard.
 In her hands were a shot glass and a reused alcohol bottle that had ‘carbonaceous chondrites meteorites alcohol’ written in tiny, steady letters.

 Returning back to her workstation, the maid happened to be sitting next to the mouse.
 The two stared directly into each other's eyes, and gave a mutual nod at each other.